Are you undecided about choosing WordPress vs Joomla? Here’s a point-by-point comparison to find out the features of the two platforms.

 Documentation and resources for getting started with WordPress

-To help us take our first steps with WordPress, there’s quite an extensive documentation known as the Codex of WordPress, much of the information is also available in Italian.
+To help us take our first steps with WordPress, there’s quite an extensive documentation known as the Codex of WordPress.

 You can also rely on numerous guides, videos and tutorials that explain how to create and manage a site with this CMS.
 For example, take a look at our WordPress tutorial.